Beef market outlook

 We expect a modest decline in primary red meat consumption in the short term, with ongoing pressure from the gradual shift from traditional meat and two veg options (such as roast dinners) towards dish-based cuisines.

 There is further pressure from consumers aiming to moderate consumption, often referred to as flexitarians.
-Kantar Worldpanel defines flexitarians more tightly as consumers cutting down on red meat for health reasons, and sizes this group of people at 8% of the population.
+Kantar defines flexitarians more tightly as consumers cutting down on red meat for health reasons, and sizes this group of people at 9% of the population (July 2019).

 The beef outlook might be mitigated, if the industry: